mugicha9/mugicha9/README.md

 Belong to Tokyo university of science.
-Interested in Securities like CTF and Stock Market.
+Interested in Computer Securitity, Statistics and Stock Market.